jon11L/Telegram_ChatBot/README.md

 ### Project in construction....

 ## Description
 Slim_Bot is a Telegram bot that provides users with random trending YouTube videos and interesting facts.
 It's designed to entertain and inform users through simple commands

 ## Features
 - Fetch random trending YouTube videos
 - Generate random facts
+- Handle both private and group chat interactions
 - Respond to basic conversational inputs
-- Handle both private and group chat interactions

 ## Commands
 - `/start`: Initiates the bot and provides a welcome message
 - `/help`: Displays a list of available commands (from a markdown file)
-- `/custom`: Placeholder for future custom commands
 - `/video`: Retrieves and sends a random trending YouTube video
 - `/fact`: Generates and sends a random fact